Pitt Street Mall

 So many cool stores!
 Something for everyone.
 Make sure you check out the Lego store, it's the last in the world!
 The Arcade is a must see, such a beautiful old building, Dinosaur Designs has their store upstairs.

-Sas W - 7 months ago
+Sas W - a year ago

 Sydney’s Pitt Street Mall is a vibrant hub of street entertainment, lazing on the seats or shopping in one of many recognisable stores.